standard-for-public-code/standard-for-public-code/glossary.md

 ## Open standard

-Open standard is used as to describe any standard the meets the requirements as defined by the Open Source Initiative in their [Open Standard Requirements](https://opensource.org/osr).
+An open standard is any standard that meets the Open Source Initiative's [Open Standard Requirements](https://opensource.org/osr).

 ## Public code